goodmanjosephd/flowershow/content/references/Are You Effective or Just Busy- Calculate Your Churn Rate to Find Out - Cal Newport.md

 status: To Process
 type: Article
 ---
+# Are You Effective or Just Busy- Calculate Your Churn Rate to Find Out - Cal Newport

 > It focused on a new numerical metric called the **churn rate**.
 The idea: list out the major projects on your short-term horizon.
 Then return, 3 -6 weeks later, to find out how many projects were completed.
 Divide the complicated projects by the days elapsed, multiply by 100, and you have a handy score capturing how effectively you complete things.